Bachelor of Science in Nursing | BSN

 - Vanderbilt University

-Why study a bachelor of nursing degree at UMHB?
+Why study a bachelor of science in nursing at UMHB?

 UMHB bachelor of nursing degree graduates have 100% job placement, usually prior to graduation.